 - Taking volunteers to-and-from camp.

-- Bringing items from the warehouse to camp for the Free Hygiene Shop, Free Clothing Shop, the Social Care team, or the New Arrivals area.
+- Bringing items from the warehouse to camp for clothing and hygiene distribution, the Social Care team, or the New Arrivals area.

 - Picking up supplies for projects and education classes in camp.